x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ## Deploying the configuration scenarios with Intune for unenrolled devices

-If you are using Microsoft Intune as your mobile app management provider, the following steps allows you to create an app configuration policy.
+If you are using Microsoft Intune as your mobile app management provider, the following steps allow you to create an app configuration policy.
 After the configuration is created, you can assign its settings to groups of users.

 > [!NOTE]
 > Intune managed apps will check-in with an interval of 30 minutes for Intune App Configuration Policy status, when deployed in conjunction with an Intune App Protection Policy.
 If an Intune App Protection Policy isn't assigned to the user, then the Intune App Configuration Policy check-in interval is set to 720 minutes.